 Grand Bazaar Guided Tour – If you’d prefer to be guided around, this great tour includes Hagia Sofia & The Blue Mosque.

-3 – TOPKAPI PALACE
+3. TOPKAPI PALACE MUSEUM

 To cement the Ottoman victory over Constantinople, the Topkapı Palace was built on the hill from which the Acropolis of the Caesars overlooked their city.
-It was to be the main residence from where the Sultans would rule their massive empire.

-Today it is a beautiful museum of grand buildings and courtyards, in an array of different architectural styles.
 Take time to admire the wood-inlaid ceilings, stucco tiles and tree-strewn squares.
 In particular, don’t miss the intricately decorated Harem, or the Circumcision Chamber & Baghdad Pavilion tucked into the fourth courtyard with its great views of the city.

 The palace also contains collections of art, cultural relics and riches from all over the Ottoman Empire.
 It’s a thoroughly sumptuous and extravagant icon and a wonderful thing to do in İstanbul.

-4 – CRUISE THE BOSPHORUS
+4. CRUISE THE BOSPHORUS

-The Bosphorus is a narrow strait of water that divides the European and Asian sides of İstanbul.
-As a busy shipping route and a popular tourist destination, there’s always a buzz of activity on the river.
 Taking a tour on the Bosphorus via a ferry or a private cruise is a great way to have a break from the chaos of the city and capture some fine views.

 There are a few ways to go.